-With thanks to Dan Caldwell; something we talked about recently inspired this story.
+With thanks to Dan Caldwell; something we talked about inspired this story.

-He slowed the rocker when he heard the steps come out onto the wooden floored porch.
+He slowed the rocker when he heard the steps come out onto the wooden-floored porch.
 His eyesight was failing, but hearing was still sharp as ever.
 Those boards—how they sounded when trod on—told him it was his great-grandchildren.
 “Alice… and Jimmy, you came to see old grandpa!”
-He opened his arms knowing that they’d fill them—and his heart—with a hug.
+He opened his arms knowing they’d fill them—and his heart—with a hug.
 “What are you rascals up to today?”
-He hugged them back, shifted a bit and then leaned forward to see their faces.
+He hugged them back, shifted and then leaned forward to see their faces.

 The boy’s smile stretched and tightened, taking some of that roundness from his features.
 That his great-grandkids enjoyed his company was a gift he never took for granted.
 Each minute with them was a blessing.
-“So, afterward… when your mom brings your big-granny back to me… what are you going to do?”
+“So, afterward… when your mom brings your big-granny back… what are you going to do?”

 Alice leaned back in her chair, “We’re going to a fair this afternoon.”